umairrrkhan/End-to-End-Text-Processing-and-Generation-using-GPT-2/README.md

 ## Overview

 EnglishTextGen is a fine-tuned GPT-2 model designed for generating high-quality English text.
 The model was trained on a subset of the Common Corpus dataset, which is part of the AI Alliance Open Trusted Data Initiative.
 This dataset contains over 2 trillion tokens of permissibly licensed content with provenance information.
 For this project, a cleaned subset of 39 million tokens was used to fine-tune the model.
+The model was fine-tuned for 3 epochs, effectively training on 39 million tokens three times so its mean trained on the 117 million toekns .

 ## Dataset